 Phase III of the Cincinnati Zoo’s Africa opened June 29, 2013 and offers open-air, dramatic views of some of Africa’s most powerful predators – lions and cheetahs.
 In fact, visitors may even get close enough to count the whiskers on the “king of the jungle!”

 In addition to getting super close to lions and cheetahs, Africa includes cascading waterfalls, flowing streams and a communal watering hole that intertwines with the footpath as it winds under a wooden bridge and among naturalistic rock, termite mounds, Vulture Island, and the African lions home – Pride Rock.

-Continuing up the path, guests will arrive at a lasting favorite – the Zoo’s Cheetah Encounter, where cheetahs can be seen racing at top speeds.
+Continuing up the path, guests will arrive at a lasting favorite – the Zoo’s Cheetah Encounter in the Cathryn Hilker Running Yard, where cheetahs can be seen racing at top speeds.
 In addition to cheetahs, visitors can also expect visits from fishing cats, African servals, Anatolian shepherds, and even a red river hog!
 Cheetah Encounter is free with regular Zoo admission.

 Giraffes are the tallest animals in the world and one of the most popular at the Zoo, especially during feeding time.
 With its new gazebo-style feeding tree house that reaches out into the giraffe yard, guests will not only be eye to eye at these mighty giants, but will also have a breathtaking new view of the entire Africa vista.
 In addition, a new shade structure and more elbow room will welcome visitors at Giraffe Ridge.